 In December 2021, the Actuarial Standards Board (ASB) adopted a revision to the Actuarial Standard of Practice (ASOP) No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions.
-Beginning with the December 31, 2023 annual actuarial valuation, the revised ASOP No. 4 requires the calculation and disclosure of a liability referred to by the ASOP as the "Low-Default-Risk Obligation Measure" (LDROM).
-The LDROM calculation is provided in aggregate, along with aggregate employer results, in a separate report titled "Summary Report of the 78th Annual Actuarial Valuations," and will be available on the MERS website during the fall of 2024.
+The revised ASOP No. 4 requires the calculation and disclosure of a liability referred to by the ASOP as the "Low-Default-Risk Obligation Measure" (LDROM).
+The LDROM calculation is provided in aggregate, along with aggregate employer results, in a separate report titled "Summary Report of the 79th Annual Actuarial Valuations," and will be available on the MERS website during the fall of 2025.